Phase-field model: Phase Field Modeling in Fracture Mechanics

 Fracture in solids is often numerically analyzed within a finite element context using either discrete or diffuse crack representations.
 Approaches using a finite element representation often make use of strong discontinuities embedded at the intra-element level and often require additional criteria based on, e.g., stresses, strain energy densities or energy release rates or other special treatments such as virtual crack closure techniques and remeshing to determine crack paths.
 In contrast, approaches using a diffuse crack representation retain the continuity of the displacement field, such as continuum damage models and phase-field fracture theories.
-The latter traces back to the reformulation of Griffith’s principle in a variational form and has similarities to gradient-enhanced damage-type models.
+The latter traces back to the reformulation of Griffith's principle in a variational form and has similarities to gradient-enhanced damage-type models.
 Perhaps the most attractive characteristic of phase-field approaches to fracture is that crack initiation and crack paths are automatically obtained from a minimization problem that couples the elastic and fracture energies.
 In many situations, crack nucleation can be properly accounted for by following branches of critical points associated with elastic solutions until they lose stability.
 In particular, phase-field models of fracture can allow nucleation even when the elastic strain energy density is spatially constant.

 A limitation of this approach is that nucleation is based on strain energy density and not stress.
 An alternative view based on introducing a nucleation driving force seeks to address this issue.

 Phase Field Models for Collective Cell Migration

 A group of biological cells can self-propel in a complex way due to the consumption of Adenosine triphosphate.
-Interactions between cells like cohesion or several chemical cues can produce movement in a coordinated manner, this phenomenon is called "Collective cell migration".
+Interactions between cells like cohesion or several chemical cues can produce movement in a coordinated manner, a phenomenon denoted as "Collective cell migration".
 A theoretical model for these phenomena is the phase-field model and incorporates a phase field for each cell species and additional field variables like chemotactic agent concentration.
-Such a model can be used for phenomena like cancer, wound healing, morphogenesis and ectoplasm phenomena.
+Such a model can be used for phenomena like cancer, cell extrusion, wound healing, morphogenesis and ectoplasm phenomena.